-- Do not collect personal data if it is not essential. - Indicate clearly in a consent form where the participant's consent is being asked for processing their personal data and where consent is being asked for taking part in the research. - Keep consent forms under constant review. - Different forms of consent for different materials, e.g. audio recordings vs transcripts.
+- Do not collect personal data if it is not essential. - Indicate clearly in a consent form where the participant's consent is being asked for processing their personal data and where consent is being asked for taking part in the research. - Keep consent forms under constant review. - Indicate the future uses of data (publishing, archiving).